takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/04_Authentication.md

 - https://github.com/takanabe/ai-lab/pull/5

+## Overview

+In this chapter, you'll implement user authentication by building sign-up and login forms and integrating them with Supabase.
+This chapter also includes how to persist the authentication state and protect routes that require login.
+You'll encounter real-world challenges such as failing tests and design mismatches, which give you opportunities to practice guiding an AI agent through iterative debugging, testing, and UI refinement.

+One of the key takeaways here is that working with AI agents like Cline isn't just about generating code—it's about **collaborating**.
+The agent uses your context, runs loops to resolve failures, and follows coding conventions defined in `.clinerules`, just like a human teammate would.

 ## 4-1 Implement Sign Up Form

-prompt
+To start the authentication feature, run the following prompt:

 ```
 Move on to the next task.
 ```

-While adding a new code, there are test failures.
-Thanks to [.clinerules/02_coding_policy.md](../../.clinerules/02_coding_policy.md), even if there are failures to the new code, Cline try to find the root cause and fix the code automatically.
+In Taka' case, while he was adding a new code, there were test failures.
+Thanks to , even if there are failures to the new code, Cline try to find the root cause and fix the code automatically.

+This triggers Cline to begin implementing the sign-up form.
+During this step, Cline writes the form and test code.
+However, some test failures are encountered due to misconfigurations or JSX transform issues.
+Fortunately, because we defined a clear policy in [.clinerules/02_coding_policy.md](../../.clinerules/02_coding_policy.md), the AI agent automatically attempts to debug and fix issues in a loop until tests pass.

 <details>